tkssharma/ui.tkssharma.com/tutorials/002-react-forms-using-useState-Hook/index.md

 React Hooks
 -----------

-Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+Hooks are functions that let you “hook into" React state and lifecycle features from function components.
 Hooks don't work inside classes — they let you use React without classes.
 (We don't recommend rewriting your existing components overnight but you can start using Hooks in the new ones if you'd like.)

 If you are reading this post, then you now know how to use the useState, useEffect, and the useContext hooks in your React App.